dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2032: Birthplace highlights absence of personal choice in identity.
+### T2032: Recognizing one's birthplace is not a choice.

 |Support|
 |---|